As seen on America's Inventor Lady website: americasinventorlady.com/

 1) Image detection from behind the vehicle while backing up is better suited for CMS than for mirrors.

-2) Cameras have more viable placement options around a vehicle than mirrors.
+2) Cameras have more viable placement options around a vehicle exterior than mirrors.
 The corresponding monitors can thus provide imaging from a more viewing angles than mirrors.
-However the monitors only provide 2-D imaging
+However the monitors only provide 2-D imaging and there are few viable placement options for monitors under driving conditions.
+Also drivers can not process multiple simultaneous monitor images during split second driving scenarios.

 3) A flat mirror has much better contrast, color, and resolution than any camera and screen combo.